 About Vulvar Disorders

-Vulvar pain, or vulvodynia, is pain that affects the vulva, or external female genital organs.
+Vulvar disorders are conditions that cause pain in and around the genitals (vulva).
+This can include vulvar pain also known as vulvodynia, or vulvar dermatoses, which are skin disorders around the vulva that cause itching, burning or discomfort.
 The pain can be generalized, affecting different areas at different times, or localized and concentrated on one spot that will often be sensitive to pressure or touch.
 Some (but not all) may include visible skin conditions.
 Vulvar disorders may be caused by inflamed nerves, allergies, skin diseases, diabetes, infection, or the cause can be unknown.
 Vulvar pain can flare up with activities such as sitting on a bicycle, having sex or inserting a tampon.
 As many as one in ten women will experience vulvar pain during their lives, and for some, the pain can last for years.

 Treatment for Vulvar Disorders at UT Health Austin